sysdiglabs/charts/charts/node-analyzer/README.md

 The Node Analyzer is deployed by default unless you set the value `nodeAnalyzer.deploy` to `false`.

-The Node Analyzer daemonset contains three containers, each providing a specific functionality.
+The Node Analyzer daemonset contains five containers, each providing a specific functionality.
 This daemonset replaces the (deprecated) Node Image Analyzer daemonset.

 See the [Node Analyzer installation documentation](https://docs.sysdig.com/en/node-analyzer--multi-feature-installation.html)